-The 2012 Regular Session of the General Assembly delivered House Bill 265 (Executive Branch Budget other than Transportation Cabinet) to the Governor on March 30, 2012 and House Bill 2 (Kentucky Transportation Cabinet Budget) to the Governor on April 20, 2012, establishing an Executive Branch Budget for the biennium ending June 30, 2014.
+The 2012 Regular Session of the General Assembly delivered House Bill 265 (Executive Branch Budget other than the Transportation Cabinet) to the Governor on March 30, 2012 and the 2012 Extraordinary Session of the General Assembly delivered House Bill 2 (Kentucky Transportation Cabinet Budget) to the Governor on April 20, 2012, establishing an Executive Branch Budget for the biennium ending June 30, 2014.
 The Governor took final action on House Bill 265 and House Bill 2 on April 13, 2012 and May 2, 2012, respectively.
-Together, the bills authorized bond financing for projects totaling \$238.86 million to support various capital initiatives of the Commonwealth.
+Together, the bills authorize bond financing for projects totaling \$238.86 million to support various capital initiatives of the Commonwealth.
 Of the total authorization, \$182.86 million is General Fund supported, \$12.5 million is supported by Road Fund appropriations, and \$43.5 million is Agency Restricted Fund supported.
-A portion of the General Fund authorization and the total Agency Restricted Fund authorizations listed above have been permanently financed.
+A portion of the General Fund authorization and the total Agency Restricted Fund authorization listed above has been permanently financed.

 The 2014 Regular Session of the General Assembly delivered House Bill 235 (Executive Branch Budget other than Transportation Cabinet) to the Governor on March 31, 2014 and House Bill 236 (Kentucky Transportation Cabinet Budget) to the Governor on April 15, 2014, establishing an Executive Branch Budget for the biennium ending June 30, 2016.
 The Governor took final action on House Bill 235 and House Bill 236 on April 11, 2014 and April 25, 2014, respectively.
-Together, the bills authorized bond financing for projects totaling a net amount of \$1,364.05 million to support various capital initiatives of the Commonwealth, whereas \$105 million in previously authorized debt was de-authorized in House Bill 235.
+Together, the bills authorize bond financing for projects totaling a net amount of \$1,364.05 million to support various capital initiatives of the Commonwealth, whereas \$105 million in previously authorized debt that de-authorized in House Bill 235.
 Of the total authorization, \$742.77 million is General Fund supported, \$721.28 million is supported by Agency Restricted Fund appropriations, and \$5.0 million is Road Fund supported.
-A portion of the General Fund authorization and the total Agency Restricted Fund and Road Fund authorizations listed above have been permanently financed.
+A portion of the General Fund authorization and the total Agency Restricted Fund appropriations, and \$5.0 million is Road Fund authorizations listed above have been permanently financed.

 The 2016 Regular Session of the General Assembly delivered House Bill 303 (Executive Branch Budget other than the Transportation Cabinet) and House Bill 304 (Kentucky Transportation Cabinet Budget) to the Governor on April 15, 2016, establishing an Executive Branch Budget for the biennium ending June 30, 2018.
 The Governor took final action on House Bill 303 and House Bill 304 on April 27, 2016.
-Together, the bills authorized bond financing for projects totaling a net amount of \$1,251.24 million to support various capital initiatives of the Commonwealth with \$9.0 million of previously authorized debt de-authorized in House Bill 303.
+Together, the bills authorize bond financing for projects totaling a net amount of \$1,251.24 million to support various capital initiatives of the Commonwealth with \$9.0 million of previously authorized debt de-authorized in House Bill 303.
 Of the total authorization, \$582.99 million is General Fund supported and \$677.25 million is supported by Agency Restricted Fund appropriations.
 No additional Road Fund supported authorizations were appropriated.
-A portion of the General Fund and Agency Restricted Fund authorizations listed have been permanently financed.
+A portion of the General Fund and Agency Restricted Fund authorizations listed have been permanently financed